ominousjin/Perpetual-Autodidacticism/SQL/README.md

      ALTER DATABASE myDB READ ONLY = 1;
      ```

      In this case, let's say we tried to drop the database.
 This will return `Error Code: 3989.
-Schema 'mydb' is in read only mode`as the database has been set to read only.
+Schema 'mydb' is in read only mode` as the database has been set to read only.
+To disable read only, we can set the value to `0`.

    - Enabling encryption: